U.S. restrictions on tech investment in China bolster China's policy of self-reliance

 MILLER: This year, China overtook both Germany and Japan to become now the world's largest auto exporter.
 And again, that's thanks to a decade of government investment and preferential access to China's market.

 RUWITCH: Under leader Xi Jinping, the self-sufficiency drive has accelerated.
 Microchips were identified as a priority almost a decade ago.
 In 2015, the government launched a program called Made in China 2025, an industrial policy to turn China into a world leader in 10 key sectors, including IT, robotics and aerospace.
-And he introduced a policy called dual circulation in 2020.
-It aims to grow domestic demand in the economy, to reduce dependence on foreign markets and fuel indigenous innovation.
 Here's Xi speaking about priorities at a party congress last fall.

 (SOUNDBITE OF ARCHIVED RECORDING)